pods-framework/pods-json-api/README.md

  * Deactivate a single component
  * Use DELETE request.
  * Success returns true.
 Failure false.

+### Using AJAX
+* Example code is being migrated to our code-library repository.

+See https://github.com/pods-framework/pods-code-library/tree/master/example/misc/json-api/examplesfor examples using AJAX.

 ### Passing Parameters To Methods
 You can pass the same parameters to each method as you usually would in the methods `$parameters` array, when using the method via PHP, by appending variables to the URL.